devlinjunker/template.webpack.fend/README.setup.md

 ## Webpack
 Webpack config file([github](https://github.com/devlinjunker/template.webpack.fend/blob/master/webpack.config.js))
-is used to manage our webpack build to compile the application.
+is used to manage webpack build to compile the application.

-In this file we:
+This file:
-  - Define the Entrypoint javascript files to create bundles
+  - Defines the Entrypoint javascript files to create bundles
-  - Define where the generated files are placed
+  - Defines where the generated files are placed
-  - Define how to import other files
+  - Defines how to import other files
-  - Setup Modules/Plugins:
+  - Sets up Modules/Plugins:
     - Babel and ESLint Loaders
     - Flow Integration with Webpack
     - Reference HTML Files (source and destinations) and javascript bundles to include on pages
     - PostCSS Loader for easy CSS files
     - Hot Module Replacement for rebuilding on file changes
     - Custom Script to run at end of webpack build that Lints generated HTML files
-  - Setup Development Server to Host HTML/JS/CSS Files for rapid development
+  - Sets up Development Server to Host HTML/JS/CSS Files for rapid development

 ### Dev Server
 During development (while using the `npm run start-watch` command), we instantiate a Webpack Dev Server to host the generated WebApp files.
-We have to manually instantiate the Dev Server in the webpack.config.js file because we are actually start Karma to watch and manage the test runs, which then runs the Webpack config file to start the build process and this Dev Server.
+The Dev Server is manually instantiated in the webpack.config.js file because the scripts actually start Karma to watch and manage the test runs, which then runs the Webpack config file to start the build process and this Dev Server.

 ## Documentation